 In July 1916, after his recovery from the ‘flu, he was transferred to 4th Battalion Sherwood Foresters which was a Reserve Battalion based in Sunderland.

-In August 1917, while back in the UK, William married Elsie Dodsworth in Southwell.
-William and Elsie did not have very long together before William was fit enough to return to the Front Line.
+In August 1917, while back in the UK, William married Elsie Maud Dodsworth (known as Maud) in Southwell.
+William and Maud did not have very long together before William was fit enough to return to the Front Line.
 In September 1917 he rejoined the 16th Battalion in France being appointed Lance Corporal (unpaid) in October and then promoted to the paid post in December of the same year.

 On 21st March 1918, William was wounded in action receiving a gunshot to his forearm; he was taken to Number 34 Casualty Clearing Station at Marchelpot (east of Amiens, about half way between Amiens and St Quentin) and from there was moved to Number 16 General Hospital at Le Tréport.
 He was returned to the UK in April 1918 on Hospital Ship Denis.